Interview with Paweł (P.G.), CAPS technologist, experienced in new build and hotel refurbishment projects.

-We therefore paid a special attention to all the areas that receive a lot of traffic and thus are more susceptible to damage.
+We therefore paid a special attention to all the areas that receive a lot of traffic.
+And thus are more susceptible to damage.
 We identified all these “weak” points and reinforced them by applying more durable materials.
-For example, we used a stronger HPL layer for in- room suitcase racks or special anti-moisture materials for window sills and bathroom counter tops.
+For example, we used a stronger HPL layer for in- room suitcase racks.
+And special anti-moisture materials for window sills and bathroom counter tops.

 But then, for a more visually attractive look we advised using real wood for décor application such as openwork panels.
 There was no technological reason behind applying a wood-like material so we went for the real thing.
 And the result is extremely pleasing.

-Natural materials have always been and will continue to be more desirable, but for certain applications one should consider a compromise and choose functionality durability over the initially specified material type.
+Natural materials have always been and will continue to be more desirable.
+However, for certain applications we should consider a compromise and choose functionality durability over the initially specified material type.
 This is exactly why we advised using more durable HPL material instead of natural veneer included in the project specification.

 Altering material specification brings however another challenge: keeping all the elements within a consistent style and colour scheme.
-Each and every single detail matters and, as they say, ‘the devil is in the detail’.
-This is the challenge an experienced partner can accept, find the right solution and deliver the best result.
+Each and every single detail matters.
+As they say, ‘the devil is in the detail’.
+This is the challenge an experienced partner can accept.
+And find the right solution to deliver the best result.

 K.P: Thank you for the conversation and I wish you more successful project realisations in the hotel industry.